OceanDataTools/sealog-server/README.md

 I've also setup a Slack channel for sealog, please contact me at oceandatarat at gmail dot com if you would like an invitation.

 # Current Users
 Sealog Server is currently used by the Woods Hole Oceanographic Institution to support science eventlogging for the JASON ROV and Alvin HOV.
-Sealog is also used for shoreside event logging of the NOAA Ship Okeanos Explorer and E/V Nautilus
+Sealog is also used by the URI Inner Space Center for shoreside event logging of the NOAA Ship Okeanos Explorer and E/V Nautilus

 # Thanks and acknowledgments
 Sealog is in ongoing development thanks to the generosity of the Schmidt Ocean Institute (SOI) who have supported the project since 2018.
 I also want to thank the Woods Hole Oceanographic Institution (WHOI) who provided the initial inspiration for the project and were it's first user.